A community synagogue for progressive Conservative Judaism, welcoming to all.

 Religious Services during Shiva

 - Ordinarily, mourners should not leave the house of mourning during the mourning period.
 To the extent desired by the family, morning and evening services may be conducted at the home.
-Our synagogue has a Shiva Committee that will attempt to meet the needs of the mourners, including providing clergy or lay leaders to conduct the services and, when necessary, supplementing the mourners with members of the Congregation in order to ensure a minyan.
+Our synagogue has a Ritual Committee that will attempt to meet the needs of the mourners, including providing clergy or lay leaders to conduct the services and, when necessary, supplementing the mourners with members of the Congregation in order to ensure a minyan.
 Chairs and books of mourning for use during shiva are available and will be provided by the congregation.
 The desires of the family with respect to services should be discussed with the Rabbi prior to the commencement of shiva.

 Conclusion of Shiva